chrisvrose/redesigned-waffle/doc.md

 | `book`            | POST | Create booking         |                    |      |
 | `book`            | DEL  | Unbook                 |                    |      |
 | `stat/:sem/:dept` | GET  | Make+get bookings list |                    |      |

+### Auth

+Every route passes through [middleware.rs](src/misc/middleware.rs), which pulls out the extension header and gets its value.

+Now, each route can configure its auth independently, by Requesting for `Option<web::ReqData<UserType>>`.
+If present, it is authenticated and the deets can be fetched.
+Else, unauthenticated.